 Individual components of that mission are:

-to foster academic programs of excellence in Middle Eastern studies at the undergraduate and graduate levels which will facilitate the creation of informed citizens and their placement in a variety of professions --teaching and scholarship, journalism and electronic media, business and banking, diplomacy and government, social services; and domestic and international public policy-making;
+- to foster academic programs of excellence in Middle Eastern studies at the undergraduate and graduate levels which will facilitate the creation of informed citizens and their placement in a variety of professions--teaching and scholarship; journalism and electronic media; busines and banking; diplomacy and government; social services; and domestic and international public policy-making

 - to support University faculty with Middle East expertise in all humanistic, social science, and professional school disciplines through research activities and programming, including public lectures, conferences, symposia, and publications

-to conduct public education and outreach by engaging diverse publics (K-12 community, local and federal government, U.S. military, media, private sector) with CMES activities and expertise;
+- to conduct educational outreach by engaging diverse publics (K-12 community, local and federal government, U.S. military, media, private sector) with CMES activities and expertise